XiomyToffoletti/SendUrPacket-App/README.md

 # SendUrPacket-App
 Python project to create a PDF Shipping Label to print.

-I made thi project to showcase my python, functional analyst and tesing skills.
+I made this project to showcase my python, functional analyst and testing skills.

 ## Documentation
-Read the full doc of this project [Here](/docs).
+Read the full docs of this project [Here](/docs).